Frequently Asked Questions

 Each engagement begins with clear goal-setting linked to business priorities.
 Where relevant, I work with both the leader and sponsor to ensure alignment and define success upfront.

-Progress is tracked through defined success outcomes, observable behavioral shifts, stakeholder feedback (where appropriate), and periodic alignment discussions with sponsors.
+Progress is tracked through defined success outcomes, observable behavioural shifts, stakeholder feedback where appropriate, and periodic alignment discussions with sponsors.

 Confidentiality is critical.
 Individual conversations remain private, while high-level progress themes and outcomes can be shared with sponsors to ensure visibility without compromising trust.